https://www.grasslandspsychotherapy.ca/how-we-can-help

 How do I know if I have OCD?

 Individuals with OCD often have a diagnosis in place whether that is a formal (an assessment by a psychiatrist) or informal (opinion of a clinician or self-assessment) diagnosis.
 OCD consists of a pattern of obsessive thoughts and compulsive behaviors that aim to relieve the anxiety caused by the thoughts.
 This is then often followed by a period of relief from anxiety.
 There are many themes of OCD and OCD can attach itself to anything.
-Typically, OCD attached itself to the things we value most.
+Typically, OCD attaches itself to the things we value most.

 It is also common for individuals new to their diagnosis or treatment to not yet have a full understanding or awareness of all of their obsessive and compulsive themes.
 With the help of a trained therapist, an individual can learn many important tools and techniques to understand their unique experience of OCD.